terrelsa13/MUMC/README.md

 ## media_cleaner_config.py
 Also referred to as ```media_cleaner_config.py```.
 It is created the first time the script runs.
 Once it has been cretaed it will be what you edit to make MUMC delete the media items you want it to delete and keep the ones you want to keep.
 # Cool!
 How Do I Use This?
-## Step 1: What Is A Filter Statement?
+## Step 1: Learn What A Filter Statement Is
-### Objective - To trick you into reading these bullet points
+### Objective - Get you comfortable with what a Filter Statement does.
 * A Filter Statement is an simple way to tell this script how to find and delete the media items taking up your disk space.
   - This also means the media items not matching the Filter Statement are kept safe for watching at a later time.
-## Step 2: How Do I Make A Filter Statement?
+## Step 2: How Do I Make A Filter Statement
 ### Objective - Help you understand the basics to building a generic Filter Statement.

 * Generic Filter Statement Parts (each media type has their own Filter Statement Parts):